How it worksPricingAboutNotesBook a Deal Review

 Minnesota — $125 average

 Capped at $125 by state law.
-Among the strictest.
+Among the strictest caps in the country.
 Overseen by Minnesota Driver and Vehicle Services.

-Soft cap.
-Department of Revenue guidance suggests $500 ceiling; not statutorily fixed.
+No formal cap.
+Department of Revenue guidance suggests a $500 ceiling, but enforcement is limited and dealer averages run higher.
 Overseen by Missouri Department of Revenue.

 No cap.
 Lower averages than most states.
 Overseen by Montana Motor Vehicle Division.